BrandNewCongress/welcome/README.md

 # Welcome to Brand New Congress Tech

 This is the official GitHub organization for Brand New Congress.
+The tech team at Brand New Congress helps all the other teams in the organization work better.
 All of the technology that we develop is created as open source projects by volunteers and housed in the [Brand New Congress Github repo](https://github.com/BrandNewCongress).

 ## Quick Start